 This lump sum is disregarded as income/capital for 12 months or the length of the UC claim - whichever is longer.

 The on-going monthly payment is paid on top of the claimant's UC award and will continue to be made unless the UC claim is terminated, the claimant changes relationship status or until the payment gets converted to a 'transitional element' ie regardless of whether the claimant's PIP ends, or a carer starts getting paid Carers Allowance for them.

-These payments are not just for those claimants who moved onto UC before 16th January 2019 - some claimants who moved onto UC on or after 16th January 2019, ie when the SDP Gateway Condition was introduced, can get a Transitional SDP Payment.
+These payments are not just for those claimants who moved onto UC before 16th January 2019 - some claimants who moved onto UC on or after 16th January 2019, ie when the SDP Gateway (NOTE: the SDP Gateway no longer applies - it was revoked from 27th January 2021) was introduced, can get a Transitional SDP Payment.